dragsbruh/jsonhttphx/README.md

 The code may be a mess but it works as of now.
 There might be some edge cases where the code (especially the HTTP response parser) breaks, so if you do notice one please consider submitting an issue.
 *Written in pure Haxe ig*

+**WARNING:** This library expects that all responses from API are in JSON format.
+However, this response parser does not throw any exceptions and in case of JSON parse errors it just does not parse the response body.

 ## Technical Info

-The library uses the `sys.net.Socket` class to communicate with servers, so expect it to work on all platforms that support it.
+The library uses the `sys.net.Socket` class (`sys.ssl.Socket` if you want secure stuff) to communicate with servers, so expect it to work on all platforms that support it.
-`0.3.0` is planned to introduce SSL, allowing you to securely interact with your useless API server.
-All https urls passed to `JsonHttpClient` are redirected to http as of now.

 ## Example